 This Timid Boy received the magic toy at Christmas when he was fifteen and soon fell in love with the orgy of light, colours and breath-taking configurations that appeared whenever he shook or rotated the tube.
 He began to live in a bright world of his own, away from worries and desperation; where he tried to configure people and events in patterned shapes, images or colours every time he gyrated the tube of his own free will.

-At seventeen he met Lydia, a girl from the village.
+At seventeen, he met Lydia, a girl from the village.
 He fell in love with the peachy colour of her skin and the sparkle in her blue eyes.
 That day he took his kaleidoscope and rotated it this way and that against the sunset light from his bedroom window.
 He tried to make a pattern that best suited her and relive the magic of that encounter.

 He found it after a few attempts.